oscarlaf03/stock_chat/README.md

 ### How to run:
 1. Install requirements from the root folder using **pipenv** so you can take advantage of the tested Pipfile.lock file.
 In order to install directly from the Pipfile.lock file and ignore the regular "Pipfile" you must use this command:
   - `pipenv install --ignore-pipfile`
-2. Start the server using the make command from the root folder:
+2. Start the server using the make command from the root folder **from the pipenv shell**:
   - `make runserver`
-3. On another terminal start the worker with make command folder.
+3. On another terminal start the worker with make command folder **from the pipenv shell**.
 In order for the Bot to work this worker must be running:
   - `make runwoker`

 ### Running Tests: